-As part of the business acquisitions, Hope acquired life insurance policies on a key employee of one of the acquired credit unions.
+As part of the business acquisitions consummated in 2017, Hope acquired life insurance policies on a key employee of one of the acquired credit unions.
 Life insurance owned by Hope is recorded at the amount that can be realized under the insurance contract at the balance sheet date, which is the cash surrender value adjusted for other charges or other amounts due that are probable at settlement.
 The policies were originally purchased as part of the funding for a deferred compensation arrangement for this key employee which Hope also assumed as part of the business acquisition.
-The cash surrender value of the policies approximated \$453,000 as of December 31, 2017 and are included in other assets.
-The deferred compensation obligation assumed approximated \$142,000 as of December 31, 2017 and is included in accounts payable and accrued expenses.
+The cash surrender value of the policies approximated \$465,000 and \$453,000 as of December 31, 2018 and 2017, respectively, and is included in other assets.
+The deferred compensation obligation assumed approximated \$142,000 as of December 31, 2018 and 2017 and is included in accounts payable and accrued expenses.